AGRINFO AGRINFO logo

 What is changing?

 The European Union (EU) will establish a list of organic products where there is a high risk of non-compliance with EU organic rules, and the countries in which they are produced (Regulation 2021/1698, Art.
 8).
-Products identified as “high-risk” will be subject to more frequent identity and physical checks by control authorities/bodies.
+Products identified as “high-risk” are subject to more frequent identity and physical checks by control authorities/bodies.
 The frequency of checks is risk-based, and so will depend on how high the risk of non-compliance is assessed to be.

 Why?